artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 ![LaProfiler results chart](/wiki/assets/charts-72dpi/SpiralProfiler_Nuke13-2.png)

-As an organisational tool, Stamps add compute overhead when compared to Dots and NoOps, create larger scripts, and break concatenation.
+As an organisational tool, Stamps add compute overhead when compared to Dots and NoOps, create larger scripts, and as seen in the next screenshot, break concatenation.

 ![Stamps break concatenation](/wiki/assets/Screenshot_SpiralProfiler_StampsBreakConcatenation.gif)